necula01/jax/jax/experimental/mini_jax/README.md

     return jvp(func0, y, 1)
   second_derivative_at_3 = jvp(func1, 3, 1)
 ```
-Here, `func1` is being traced, and then we encounter `jvp(func0)`.
+Here, `func1` is being traced as part of `jvp(func1)`, and then we
+encounter `jvp(func0)`.
 At that
 point a nested tracing process starts, a new tracing variable is created for
 `x` and `func0` is traced.
 The rough sequence of steps that happen are:
 ```
   arg1_typ: ExprType = type_of_val(3)
   in1_t: Tracer = new_var_tracer(arg1_typ)  # = float
-  res1 : Tracer = func1(in1_t)
+  res1_t : Tracer = func1(in1_t)
+     # during func1(in1_t) the following happens:
      arg0_type: ExprType = type_of_val(in1_t)  # = float
      in0_t: Tracer = new_var_tracer(arg0_type)
      res0_t: Tracer = func0(in0_t)  # = 'in0_t * in0_t'
      tan_env0 = {in0_t.expr: 1}
      std_env0 = {in0_t.expr: in1_t}  # We are eval_jvp with a tracer object
      res0_tan = eval_jvp(res0.expr, tan_env0, std_env0)  # = '1 * in1_t + in1_t * 1'
-     res1 = res0_tan
+     res1_t = res0_tan
   tan_env1 = {in1_t.expr: 1}
   std_env1 = {in1_t.expr: 3)
-  res1_tan = eval_jvp(res1.expr, tan_env1, std_env1)  # = 1 * 1 + 1 * 1 = 2
+  res1_tan = eval_jvp(res1_t.expr, tan_env1, std_env1)  # = 1 * 1 + 1 * 1 = 2
 ```

-Note that in the first invocation of `eval_jvp(res0.expr)` some values were treacers, so
+Note that in the first invocation of `eval_jvp(res0.expr)` some values are tracers, so
 the result is a tracer.
-In the second invocation `eval_jvp(res1.expr)` all values
+In the second invocation `eval_jvp(res1_t.expr)` all values
-were constants, so the `+` and `*` were executed directly by the Python interpreter
+are constants, so the `+` and `*` were executed directly by the Python interpreter
 and the result is the Python constant `2`.

-The key was that the non-standard evaluators implementing the transformations
+The key is that the non-standard evaluators implementing the transformations
 must be traceable themselves: they must be functional and use their arguments
 only with supported primitives.
 If you follow this rule, then you can write
 new transformations that compose nicely with the other ones.

-### Type-safe intermediate language is very important

-TODO
+### Many Python programs hide statically-well-typed computations

+The classic adage "well-typed programs don't go wrong" comes in very handy here.
+We would like to have a static type system for our symbolic expressions such
+that (1) the output of tracing is a well-typed expression, (2) a well-typed
+expression can be evaluated without error, can be JIT-compiled and executed
+without error, and can be transformed without errors into well-typed expressions.
+Here, by "error" we mean some internal errors in the JAX transformation machinery,
+excluding data-dependent errors such as division-by-zero.

+The reason why this type safety property is very useful is that we want to
+give all the JAX errors during tracing (during `traceable_user_func(in_t)`)
+because that is when the Python interpreter executes user code and can
+localize the error with precise stack tracers.
+In instead, we allow
+any of our standard or custom evaluators and JIT-compilers to fail, the
+stack trace will contain only JAX internal code.

+JAX's internal representation JAXPR is typed, and so is mini-JAX's internal
+`Expr` language, with types representing the shape and base type of a tensor.
+In fact, the real JAX has a richer hierarchy of types that it called
+`abstract values`.

+One of the secrets of JAX's success is that many `numpy` numerical and ML programs
+can be easily written with Python control flow based only on array shape values.
+Thus
+one can trace the code with tracer values that capture the shapes to obtained
+a statically-typed symbolic expression specialization of the original program.

-### Careful sharing in the intermediate language is important
+### The need for functions in the intermediate language

+*TLDR*: JIT has to defer the compilation and execution of a block of code.
+This forces us to introduce functions and function calls in the internal
+expression language.
+At the moment we have only anonymous, non-recursive functions
+that are called only once.
+Nevertheless, this is a source of complexity in
-The choice of the intermediate language is important to ensure that the sharing
+the internal expression language and the code.
-that arises naturally from the computation is preserved.
-For example, this code
-`x = x + x; x = x + x; x = x + x` has three operations but with a symbolic
-expression representation we may end up with an exponential printed form:
-`((x + x) + (x + x)) + ((x + x) + (x + x))`.
-Note that the actual symbolic
-data structure will likely contain the proper sharing, since only 3 `+` nodes
-are constructed.

-Nevertheless, I wanted to keep the simple symbolic expressions:
-* it is actually simpler: operators applied to sub-expression arguments.
-* it is a functional representation of a whole computation DAG, the expression
- meaning is determined by the meaning of function's variables, we can cache
- results by expression object identity.

-With such an expression representation it is crucial to be careful about
-sharing.
-We achieve this in mini-JAX by making *heavy use of memoization: a
-distinct expression instance is processed at most once*.
-We added a visitor
-helper function for expressions that takes care of memoization.
-The cost of
-memoization I believe is approximately the same as using JAXPRs intermediate variables,
-although one can argue that in JAXPRs the cost of exposing sharing is paid only
-when the JAXPR is constructed.

-JAXPRs instead are written with explicit naming of all intermediate computations.
-This adds more indirection, makes it somewhat harder to see the expression
-in the debugger, and requires a more complex data structure, with things like
-topological sorting after transformations.

-In retrospect, I am not sure that the simplicity of representation as symbolic
-expressions is worth the extra cost of being careful about preserving sharing.
+Another reason to have functions is the presence of a higher-order
+conditional construct.

+TODO: explain

 ### Various strategies for closure conversion

+*TLDR*: Once we introduce functions in the expression language, we have to
+decide how to han

 *This section needs complete rewrite*